AjitBhavle/zageno/README.md

 ## **Usage**

 - For maven, add the following as dependency in pom.xml file and save the file.
-This will download all the dependency from maven central repo and store it on local(.m2 folder in user directory):
+This will download all the dependency from maven central repository and store it on local(.m2 folder in user directory):

 		<!-- These are the cucumber dependencies -->
 		<dependency>
 			<groupId>info.cukes</groupId>